 So, you’re finally planning your trip to New York, and what a trip it’s going to be.
 With some of the most iconic sites and experiences in the United States of America – and the world – you won’t be disappointed.
 I remember my first trip to the Big Apple like it was yesterday.
 Those first moments of being in Times Square, shopping on 5th Avenue and seeing the Statue of Liberty are likely to last a lifetime.
 And if they don’t, do what I do, make New York one of those places you keep going back to time and again.

-In this list I’ll give you a rundown of the top 10 most iconic things to do in New York for first time visitors.
+In this list I’ll give you a rundown of the top 10 most iconic things to do in New York.
 Of course, there are plenty more things to do but these are definitely the ones to have at the top of your to do list.

 Quick note: New York State is vast as is New York City.
 This article focuses mainly on things to do within Manhattan and nearby boroughs like Brooklyn and Staten Island – the parts of New York that most tourists visit.
 While you’re in New York State, consider a trip north to visit Niagara Falls.
 Buffalo to Niagara Falls is a super easy journey.

 1. Consider getting a New York city sightseeing pass

 Before you arrive in New York, think about how you want to spend your time.
 If you want to go up the Empire State Building and hit up the museums, a city sightseeing pass could save you money.
 Most offer up to 45% discount on around 90 attractions in the city.
 I find I always see more places when I have a city pass.
 That said, there is a lot to see for free in New York – just craning your neck at the famous buildings can fill up your whole trip – so do the maths.
 In order of popularity, here are the main sightseeing passes in New York.
 I’ve included some hop-on hop-off buses, too.
 The tickets are much cheaper than a sightseeing pass and it can be a great way to get around.

 - New York CityPASS